 - Utilizes redundancy and regular backups, so data is never lost in the case of a server or system failure

-- Data encryption and secure transmission
+- Uses data encryption and secure transmission

-- Secure login requirements
+- Has secure login requirements

-- Password storage that utilizes modern hashing algorithms
+- Password storage utilizes modern hashing algorithms

 To learn about the world-class infrastructure, security and support that comes with our HCM solution, UKG Ready, download our handy resource today.